Void-Stag/Flask-Assessment/README.md

-Don't forget to fetch updated code before committing Please let me know if you need help or if anything goes wrong ASAP
+Don't forget to fetch updated code before committing.

+Please let me know if you need help or if anything goes wrong ASAP